 - You can also play this game solo.
 It is one of the few games that I’ve seen where you can actually play it in a 1-player mode or with up to 5-players.

 4. Seven Wonders

-We don’t actually own Seven Wonders, so the only time we’ve played it is when we’re visiting our friends.
+We don’t actually own Seven Wonders (affiliate link), so the only time we’ve played it is when we’re visiting our friends.
 (The same friend who bought us Agricola for our wedding… so clearly they have good taste in games!)

 It took us a few rounds to understand the broader strategy, though Max had it down after 2 games, it took my adult brain another round before I could get all the details.

 Ultimately, Seven Wonders is a glorified card game, with exquisite complexity.
 The game consists of three phases, beginning with a resource gathering phase, and culminating with building guilds and erected “wonders”, which all contribute to your point collection.
 The interconnections between the cards and between phases, along with resource scarcity are what make the game appealing.